discocisco/scene-it/README.md

 ## Close, but still not in reach _(yet!)_
 -   Incorporating usage of a third-party API to populate movies table so that users can always view an updated list of movies with additional information (rating, critic review scores, box office numbers, etc.)
--   API key for `TheMovieDb` has been successfully required.
+-   API key for `TheMovieDb` has been successfully acquired.
 Next steps are to configure back-end to communicate with the API appropriately.
 -   Allow users with accounts from `TheMovieDb` or Guests to create sessions within Scene It so that they are able to review movies and have their reviews reflected through the application.
 -   Responsive design for all screensizes.
 -   Accessability features.